If you’re looking for food inspiration, you already know social media is a great place to find it.

 This recipe calls for medium shells, but you can use any type of short pasta shape you have available, like gemelli, farfalle, penne, orecchiette, rigatoni, or fusilli.

-- 12 stalks thin green asparagus, tough stems trimmed and cut into 1/2-inch pieces
+12 spears thin green asparagus, tough stems trimmed and cut into 1/2-inch pieces

-- 6 ounces drained, jarred pitted green olives, roughly chopped
+6 ounces drained, jarred pitted green olives drained, jarred pitted

 Get the water boiling: